-FPV Flight Exercise
+FPV Flight Exercises

 Some preparation before we start.
 For the following exercises, it’s best to have your FPV camera facing straight ahead if you are a beginner (no camera tilting).
-Some more advanced flyers tilt their cameras up so they can see the horizon when flying fast.
+Some more advanced flyers tilt their cameras up so they can see the horizon while flying fast.

 Switch on self-level mode (horizon or angle mode).

 Use some kind of marking, or tree as reference to help you identify position and distance.

 1. Takeoff, Hover and Landing:

 - Main goal: Practice throttle/altitude control.

 - Sub-goals: Control drifting using roll and pitch

 - Setup: Mark off about a 1m x 1m area to stay within

 - Takeoff and stay at 1-2 meters high for a few seconds while keeping within the marked area, then slowly come down to the ground and land